Jump to content

 Refs: RIC 1631; BMCRE 901; Cohen 91; RCV –; MIR 8-6/10c diad.

 Although the stephane is commonly encountered on early coins of the empress with the Type 1 hairstyle and again on middle-period coins of the empress wearing the Type 7 hairstyle, it is extremely rare on late-period coins wearing the Type 10 hairstyle.
-A comprehensive review of the numismatic literature and internet databases reveals only nine specimens featuring the type 10 hairstyle and a stephane.
-The stephane appears to be a feature used on only two dies.
+A comprehensive review of the numismatic literature and internet databases reveals only seven specimens featuring the type 10 hairstyle and a stephane.
+The stephane appears to be a feature used on a single die.

 CERES Reverse